We’re going out on a limb with this one but we maintain that the album Sabbat‘s Andy Sneap himself has long since shunned actually has a lot to offer!

 Opener “The Demise of History” seemed to tell us straight-up that the past was over and that this was a new dawn for Sabbat.
 Hugely progressive, Sabbat were now dialling down the histrionics and evolving into a new band entirely.
 Each track was like a marathon, almost as if the band were too intent on challenging themselves to match the glories of the past.
 In fairness, their bravery should have been commended as the likes of “Paint The World Black” and the short but decidedly sweet title track were actually works of sublime, sorrowful beauty.
 On the flipside, “Dumbstruck” was an abstract technical sideswipe which upped the pace considerably while “Dreamscape” was a collage of ideas, seemingly designed to blow minds!

-Consider this slack well and truly cut!
+Haters will hate but we consider this slack well and truly cut!